 An Advanced Books Search for the Author John Barton finds over 300 results by several authors with that name.

-Use the author limit to distinguish among the individuals by full name or birth/death dates
+Use the Author limit to distinguish among the individuals by full name, birth/death dates, other identities, etc.

 Example: Limit by Geographic Region:

-An Advanced Books Search for the Subject Java finds over 2700 results, most of them about the computer programming language.
-Use the Geographic Region limit to focus on the location, Java.
+An Advanced Books Search for the Subject Java finds over 2900 results, most of them about the computer programming language.
+Use the Geographic Region limit to focus on the island location, Java.
 Remember that a Geographic Descriptor must be present in the metadata (description of the item) in order for the Limit to be applied.
-For example there are 270 items with the Geographic Descriptor Java included, and there are 194 items with the Geographic Descriptor Java (Indonesia) included:
+You would want to look at the results for both the Geographic Descriptors Java and Java (Indonesia):